UrbanInstitute/nccs/_stories/ceo-compensation-methodology.md

 650 basic codes and thousands of more specialized codes.
 In the plot below we have included the basic codes and their hierarchical structure.
 You can click on the nodes to explore how the codes are nested in this structure.
-To learn more about NTEE codes, see \[LINK TO NTEE CODES STORY\].
+To learn more about NTEE codes, visit this [data story](https://urbaninstitute.github.io/nccs/stories/nccsdata-ntee/)

 We use this hierarchical structure to construct the distance between this missions of nonprofits.
 For example, a nonprofit involved in youth